 There are things to be explored.
 Many of the local specialty societies have the expenses of their monthly meeting dinners paid for by drug firms, and I am familiar with the discomfort the College has felt with pharmaceutical relationships.
 Perhaps if the pharmaceutical companies themselves had a membership class, there might be sufficiently generous dues to substitute for the present system.

 I am not proposing this idea as a revenue center, but rather as a way to get the physician community within the building, hoping that a substantial number would go on to full fellowship, but recognizing that many residents and junior staff may have only transient interest in Philadelphia.
 The relationship I would seek is not between their staff and our staff, but between their leaders and ours.
 I would hope they could be given space to display their trophies, and possibly specialty libraries, and accorded space among College meeting notices, and website space.

 As a footnote, I considered the idea of linkages to local hospital staffs, but discarded it.
-It might be fine if every hospital linked up, but for a long time there would be affilitates and non-affiliates, which has led to a caste system in the past, and would do so again.
-Curiously, having some specialties affiliate and others not, seems to avoid this issue.
+It might be fine if every hospital linked up, but for a long time, there would be affiliates and non-affiliates, which has led to a caste system in the past and would do so again.
+Curiously, having some specialties affiliate and others not seems to avoid this issue.
 Perhaps you remember that Philip Synge Physick was called the Father of American Surgery, but he was never a fellow of the College because he was only a surgeon.
 Those days are behind us, but it is always good to be sensitive.